Top

 A fun and affordable option for short distances.
 Tuk-tuks charge around 50–100 LKR (€0.14–€0.28) per kilometre, though prices may vary in tourist areas.
 Always make sure to agree on the price in advance to avoid unpleasant situations.
 You can go with a tuk-tuk even with a longboard – in surf regions, the drivers have a way to transport the boards on the roof of their tuk-tuks.

-With driving licence cat.
-B from Europe you can also rent a tuk-tuk in Sri Lanka and use it as your daily means of transport instead of a scooter (you need an International Driving Permit though – more info here).
+With a driving licence cat.
+B from Europe, you can also rent a tuk-tuk in Sri Lanka and use it as your daily means of transport instead of a scooter (you need an International Driving Permit though).

 Public Transport

 Buses and trains are the cheapest way to travel around the island.
 However, they can be extremely crowded and not always punctual.
-So it’s a great option for travellers on a budget with a flexible schedule but if you have a limited amount of time or would rather travel in comfortable conditions I wouldn recommend a train/bus ride rather as an attraction than a means of transport.
-The buses tend also to drive very fast without respecting any traffic rules.
+So it’s a great option for travellers on a budget with a flexible schedule, but if you have a limited amount of time or would rather travel in comfortable conditions, I would recommend a train/bus ride rather as an attraction than a means of transport.
+The buses also tend to drive very fast without respecting any traffic rules.

 For longer journeys or more comfortable travel, hiring a private driver or taxi is a convenient option.
 Prices vary depending on the distance and negotiation skills.
 To give you an example, we hired a taxi from Hiriketiya to Ella (which is 150 km) and paid 24,000 LKR (€68–€70).